Yu Chang Player Props: Red Sox vs. Orioles

 Yu Chang At The Plate

-- Chang has gotten a hit in four of 16 games this season (25.0%), with multiple hits twice.
+- This season, Chang has recorded at least one hit in four of 17 games (23.5%), and had multiple hits twice.

-- Looking at the 16 games he has played this season, he's hit a home run in three of them (18.8%), and in 6.8% of his trips to the dish.
+- He has hit a long ball in 17.6% of his games this year, and 6.4% of his trips to the plate.

-- Chang has an RBI in three of 16 games this year, with multiple RBI in three of them.
+- Chang has had an RBI in three games this year (17.6%), including three multi-RBI outings (17.6%).
 He has also driven in three or more of his team's runs in one contest.

-- He has scored in five of 16 games so far this season.
+- He has scored in five games this year (29.4%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.